Negativity or negative thought patterns are like unwanted guests in our minds. These thoughts creep in and leave us emotionally drained.

 Can you eliminate negative thoughts completely?

+They can make you feel sick or full of energy depending on your state of mind.
 The trick here is to know how much you are letting negative thoughts affect your peace of mind.

 If you are someone who is affected by negativity easily I would really urge you to use some of these tips.

 If you have read till here I thank you for your patience please do have a look at these helpful posts before you leave.